d2l-ai/d2l-en/chapter_preface/index.md

 :begin_tab:`pytorch`

 Most of the code in this book is based on PyTorch.
-Pytorch is an open-source framework for deep learning, which is extremely popular in the research community.
+PyTorch is an open-source framework for deep learning, which is extremely popular in the research community.
 All of the code in this book has passed tests under the the newest PyTorch.
 However, due to the rapid development of deep learning, some code